 Avoidance Behaviors

-In addition to the compulsive ways that people with POCD try to seek reassurance, they may also take steps to ensure that they do not sexually abuse or inappropriately touch children.
+in addition to the compulsive ways that people with POCD try to seek reassurance, they may also take steps to ensure that they do not sexually abuse or inappropriately touch children.
 These are called “avoidance behaviors” and could include measures like the following:

 - Ensuring one is never alone in a room with a child, including family members.